Pelvic Floor Physical Therapy

 What is Pelvic Floor Physical Therapy?

-Sometimes referred to as Women’s Health Physical Therapy, Pelvic Health Physical Therapist (PT’s) have specialized postgraduate training to evaluate the function of the pelvic floor muscles, which is not exclusive to women.
-Many men struggle with issues related to pelvic floor muscles and pelvic organs as well.
+Pelvic Health Physical Therapist (PT’s) are sometimes referred to as Women’s Health Physical Therapy, however that is a misnomer as many men struggle with issues related to pelvic floor muscles and pelvic organs as well.

 How do I know if I have am having problems with my pelvic floor?